Daniel J. Frey

 Do you only have to brush your teeth once in your lifetime?

-How about painting your house just one time during its life?
+How about painting your house just once during its life?

 Will you own only one pair of shoes?